missionpinball/mpf-docs/displays/widgets/animation.rst

 animation which makes the font size bigger and smaller will starting playing and repeat forever.
 Finally when ``bye_boo`` is posted, the widget will fly off the screen to the upper right.

-6. Inserting a "pause"
+7. Inserting a "pause"
 ----------------------

 Sometimes you might want to add a timed "pause" to an animation, where one step animates, then it pauses, then another step animates.

 The easiest way to do that is just to add a step where the property value in the step is the same as whatever value that property is currently at.
+This is easy to do using a relative property value of 0 as shown in the following example.
-So you still have the step in the animation, it just isn't doing anything since the widget's property is already there.
+So you still have the step in the animation, it just isn't doing anything since the widget's property is already at the desired target value.
 For example:

 ::